What are the Different Types of Buyers?

-How to reach them: Big Spenders react positively to marketing messages with a strong sense of emotionality.
+How do you reach them: Big Spenders react positively to marketing messages with a strong sense of emotionality.
 The better you can resonate with their feelings, the more likely they’ll make a quick purchase decision.
 Keep in mind that while it’s easy to use negative emotion in marketing—think about those cheesy as-seen-on-TV infomercials that show people losing their minds because daily tasks are so difficult—you’re much more likely to build a genuine connection with big spenders by resonating with their positive emotions.
-Speak to how your product or service will make them feel—relieved, empowered, improved—for quick wins.
+Avoid listing out the features of your product or service.
+Instead, speak to how your product or service will make them feel—relieved, empowered, improved—for quick wins.

 2. The Market Researchers

 In the middle of our spending spectrum, Market Researchers like to do their homework before making a purchase.
 They’re not itching to buy as soon as possible—but they’re not exactly cost-averse, either.
 These buyers want to review plenty of information about the products and services they need before making a decision, including case studies, product or service descriptions, reviews, and more.